getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 **Proposal**

 OLTP databases such as PostgreSQL and AlloyDB support updates which appear to be a key requirement for the Replays product.
+Our scale is small enough that a shared PostgreSQL database could handle it.
+Read volume is low relative to write volume.
+We could optimize our database for this use case.

 **Drawbacks**